tsoding/musializer/README.md

 $ ./build/musializer
 ```

-Keep in mind that the application needs [./resources/](./resources/) to be present in the folder it is ran from.

 If the build fails because of missing header files, you may need to install the X11 dev packages.

 On Debian, Ubuntu, etc, do this: